A Voice for the Early Years Sector in Surrey - Representing your views

 The Wharf Nursery School

-I am very proud to have been the SENCo and a senior leader at The Wharf Nursery School, for the last eight years, having previously taught across the primary age phase in both the state and independent sector.
+I am very proud to have been the Special Educational Needs Co-ordinator (SENCO) and a senior leader at The Wharf Nursery School, for the last eight years, having previously taught across the primary age phase in both the state and independent sector.
 The Wharf Nursery School is a well-respected, state maintained nursery school which has been at the heart of the community of Godalming since it was founded in 1947.

 I am a passionate advocate for inclusive, high quality early years education and value working with parents/carers, health teams and other agencies to ensure the best possible outcomes for all our children.